jstaf/ezldap/README.md

 add/delete/modify LDAP entries.
 Values in UPPERCASE will be automatically replaced by the UPPERCASE placeholder values in `config.yaml`.
-You can edit these files to customize the behavior of ldaputils' scripts.
+You can edit these files to customize the behavior of ezldap' scripts.

 ## Using this package